kaidobnb/kaido/README.md

 ## 🌟 Overview

 KAIDO is a next-generation prediction market platform that addresses the fundamental problem of traditional prediction markets: **losers walk away with nothing**.
-Our Loss-Edge Pool mechanism ensures that even losing participants receive compensation (2% of all entry fees), creating a more sustainable and engaging ecosystem.
+Our Loss-Edge Pool mechanism ensures that even losing participants receive **daily BNB airdrops** (2% of all entry fees), creating a more sustainable and engaging ecosystem.

 ### What Makes KAIDO Unique?

-1. **Loss-Edge Pool**: First prediction market to compensate losing participants
+1. **Loss-Edge Pool**: First prediction market to provide **daily BNB airdrops** to losing participants
 2. **AI-Powered Markets**: KAIDO AI agent autonomously creates and manages prediction markets
 3. **LP Staking Vault**: Stake BNB to earn yield from platform fees without market exposure
 4. **Hybrid Architecture**: Combines on-chain security with off-chain efficiency